yoursamlan/LAVis/README.md

 The two nonlinearities are xy and xz.
 ### Symmetry
 Equations are invariant under (x, y) → (−x, −y).
 Hence if (x(t), y(t), z(t)) is a solution, so is (−x(t), −y(t), z(t)).
+### Volume contraction
+The Lorenz system is dissipative i.e. volumes in phase-space contract under the flow.

+## Chaos on a Strange Attractor
+Lorenz considered the case σ = 10, β = 8/3, ρ = 28 with (x0, y0, z0) = (0, 1, 0).
+After an initial transient, the solution settles into an irregular oscillation that persists as t → ∞ but never repeats exactly.
+The motion is aperiodic.